 1. I have downloaded SnipTag.
 How do I start using the app?

-Launch SnipTag and choose either quarterly or yearly subscription (Both offer free 3-day trial) or one-time fee option.
+Launch SnipTag.
+Select either Use Free, or Quarterly / Yearly subscription or One-Time fee option.
 On on the Home screen, click Help > User Guide (read or print) to learn how to use the app.

 3. How to print the User Guide?